-LECTURE 10 STRETCHING AND DABBING TECHNIQUES Student should be able to progress in the independent practical exercise by using an alternative techniques and indigenous or improvised materials to create good designs. • Stretch the mesh over the frame area, without coating the surface, leaving an area in the centre that is roughly equivalent to square.
+Student are expected to progress in the independent practical exercise by using an alternative techniques and indigenous or improvised materials to create good designs.

-• Students could use direct application of design (Apply M), Dabbing etc, • For, this procedure to work the gray of tones must be obviously contrast.
+- Starch the mesh over the frame area, without coating the surface, leaving an area in the centre that is roughly equivalent to square. - Students could use direct application of design (Apply M), Dabbing etc, - For, this procedure to work the gray of tones must be obviously contrast.
 Students would use sequence in unusual way.